 In California, over 900 alcohol-impaired driving fatalities occurred in 2019.
 With many accidents attributed to drunk driving every year, law enforcement is taking action against impaired driving by taking measures to enforce the penalties on violators.
 Field sobriety tests are standardized resources police officers may use to evaluate their suspicions of a driver’s sobriety.
 In any case, not complying with a breathalyzer test or refusing a breath test after an arrest in California may lead to penalties.

 However, understanding your rights and how a lawyer may help you in the case of a failed breath test or the days following a DUI arrest may help you avoid the full extent of penalties and achieve a better outcome for your future.
 Our client-centered approach at Aron Law Firm aids in the successful outcomes of our cases.
-An eager California DUI attorney may evaluate your case and help protect your rights with a strong defense.
+An eager California DUI attorney in Santa Barbara, CA may evaluate your case and help protect your rights with a strong defense.

 What Are Field Sobriety Tests?